Club Adventures Logo

 Food and dietary requirements

 While travelling with us you'll experience the vast array of wonderful food available in the world.
 Your group leader will be able to suggest restaurants to try during your trip.
 To give you maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
-There's no obligation to do this though.
+There's no obligation to do this though., VEGETARIANS

 Vegetarians might find the menu selection in Europe less varied than they would see at home.
 Vegetarianism is not as common in this region and generally the choices are basic, involving vegetables, soups, salads, bread, cheese, fruit, yoghurt, eggs etc. Vegans and those on gluten-free diets may find this region very challenging and may need to supplement meals with their own supplies from supermarkets and markets.
-Wherever possible we will cater for dietary needs for any included meals, but there may be times when those with special requirements may need to provide their own.
+Wherever possible we will cater for dietary needs for any included meals, but there may be times when those with special requirements may need to provide their own., BREAKFASTS

 There are some continental breakfasts included on this trip which may simply include bread/toast or pastries, butter, jam, coffee/tea/juice (or similar).